Western Alliance Bank Savings Account Review 2023

 Western Alliance Bank allows you to set up a personal savings account at a branch.

-You can also open a high-yield savings option through SaveBetter.com.
+You can also open a high-yield savings option through Raisin.
 The features are similar, but there are a few differences to note.

 Rates

-Interest rates are always an essential consideration for choosing a savings account.
+Interest rates are always an essential consideration when choosing a savings account.
 If you opt for the traditional personal savings account Western Alliance Bank offers, you’ll get standard savings rates, which aren’t spectacular.

-However, you could get a much higher APY by opening your Western Alliance Bank account through SaveBetter.com.
+However, opening your Western Alliance Bank account through Raisin could get a much higher APY.

 The trade-off is that this is an online-only account and can’t be managed at a branch.
 That may not matter much if getting the best interest rate on your money is your primary goal.